As always I (Akira B. - Head of WS Press) want to thank you for supporting Wild Star Press! I can't wait for you to see everything in store!

 What’s your favorite thing about being an artist/comic creator?

 What’s your inspirations?
-How did you get into comics and art as a career path?
+What got you into/How did you get into comics and art as a career path?

 Do you have any future projects you're excited about?